apiotrowski312/isOnlineOrchestration/README.md

 # isOnlineOrchestration

-This app was build just for learning purposes.
+This app was built just for learning purposes.

 I utilized three topics I wanted to learn: